HarwinBorger/CSS-Patterns/README.md

 ## Writing errorless and efficient code
 ### How to avoid nesting of CSS to improve readability and code debugging?
 To much nesting of CSS code makes it very hard to overwrite code.
-The trick is to avoid overwriting code at first place by bringing CSS nesting to a minimum.
+The trick is to avoid overwriting code at first place by bringing CSS nesting back to a minimum.

+- Use ITCSS as methology to write less code and centralize your code as much as possible.
+ITCSS brings a perfect structure based on ATOMIC design principles.

 Techniques which can be used to solve this problem:[BEM] [SMACSS] [ITCSS]